Majestic Northern Rockies on the Alaska Highway

 Twenty-One Days and Three Hundred Miles Later

 As supplies flooded in from every conceivable point in North America, the builders set out in bitter-cold weather to clear the road to Fort Nelson.
-Again the cold weather was an advantage.
-“Catskinners” plowed through the forest on their bulldozers knocking everything down and pushing everything out of the way.
-Snow, dirt, rocks, and trees all were pushed to the side to be dealt with later.
+Again, the cold weather was an advantage.
+“Catskinners” plowed through the forest on their bulldozers, knocking everything down and pushing everything out of the way.
+Snow, dirt, rocks, and trees were all pushed to the side to be dealt with later.

 View of Muncho Lake on a cold morning from our campground.